 Ever heard the saying, “It takes 20 years to build a reputation and five minutes to ruin it”, by Warren Buffett?

-You want candidates who are impressed by your company, because no matter how attractive or impressive the job posting is, it won't do much good if there are other companies out there who enjoy a far superior reputation compared to yours.
+You want candidates to be impressed by your company, because no matter how attractive or impressive the job posting is, it won't do much good if there are other companies out there who enjoy a far superior reputation compared to yours.
 That's where effective candidate experience comes into play: It's a key factor in attracting and retaining the top talent, because it’s one of the first interactions candidates have with your brand.

 Candidate experience encompasses a lot of things – it includes everything from filling out the application forms on your website or social media page, to interviewing with recruiters over video call at 6pm after getting off work at 5pm (yes, we've done this before), and finally having to complete skills assessment tests.